 Convention can lose its grip as you get older, but I wonder if it’s losing its grip on our society as it gets older.
 I love the current theme I see everywhere now, about collecting experiences instead of belongings.
 I love how it’s popular to upcycle and delight in thrift store finds.

-Tiny homes, tree-houses, remodeling and road trips are all over TV and radio.
+Tiny homes, tree-houses, remodeling and road trips are all over social media.
 Some would say that’s because of the recessions.
 I think it’s a new awareness of what’s important.
 Like that last minute with your hubby before the kids get up.
 And making them french toast for breakfast instead of pressing and buttoning that silk fucking blouse.

 I’ll bet you’ve heard this Warning before.
 But here it is again, just for fun!